Rodtaira/DevRadar/README.md

 - Install the dependencies with npm install and after all dependecies installed correctly, run the api with: npm run dev or yarn dev.
 - To run the front-end go to the web folder with the command: cd web .
 - Install the dependencies with npm install and after all dependecies installed, run the front-end with: npm start or yarn start.

+PS: Make sure to be running a mongo database with the command: mongod